-There are unlikely instances whereby, developers, for constructability reasons require to remove trees additional to the Council approved plans.
-The Director of Engineering Services will determine the appropriateness of each request on its merits in making the final decision.
+There are unlikely instances whereby, developers, for constructability reasons require the removal of trees additional to the Council approved plans.
+The Director Engineering Services will determine the appropriateness of each request on its merits in making the final decision.

-All property development related street tree removals approved by Council or Director of Engineering Services must:
+All property development related street tree removals approved by Council or Director Engineering Services must:

 - Offset such removals by planting a minimum of three (3) verge trees along the same street that the trees are removed.
-Manager of Parks and Operations shall approve the position of these trees. - The developer will be responsible for planting and two year maintenance of these offset trees. - The offset trees shall be as large as practical - The developer is to provide a bond determined by the Director of Engineering Services equivalent to the supply, installation and two year maintenance of the offset tree numbers required. - Arborist certification is required from the developer at the end of the two year maintenance period to confirm that the offset trees are thriving before the bond is refunded to the developer or their nominee - Alternatively, and only in the event that there is no space along the street that the property development has occurred, the developer can provide an offset planting contribution determined by the Director of Engineering Services for the supply, installation and two year maintenance of the offset tree numbers required and the Town will plant them at a different location within the district.
+Manager of Parks and Operations shall approve the position of these trees and the timing of planting, with priority given to planting on the verge from which the trees were removed. - The developer will be responsible for the supply, planting and two year maintenance of these offset trees. - The offset trees shall be of a size as determined by the Director Engineering Services, with a view to replacing the canopy lost by the tree removal as soon as practicable. - The developer is to provide a bond determined by the Director Engineering Services equivalent to the cost of supply, installation and two year maintenance of the offset tree numbers required. - Arborist certification is required from the developer at the end of the two year maintenance period to confirm that the offset trees are thriving before the bond is refunded to the developer or their nominee

+• Alternatively, and only in the event that the Director Engineering Services determines that there is insufficient space on the verge from which the trees are removed, the developer can provide an offset planting contribution determined by the Director Engineering Services for the supply, installation and two year maintenance of the offset tree numbers required and the Town will plant them at a different location within the District.
+Where an offset planting contribution is paid in respect of any offset trees no bond shall be required in respect of those trees.

-The Director Manager, Engineering Services, shall also be authorised to remove, replant or relocate any new tree planted by the Town as part of the Street Tree Planting Program, for operational efficiency.
+The Director Engineering Services, shall also be authorised to remove, replant or relocate any new tree planted by the Town as part of the Street Tree Planting Program, for operational efficiency.